PrestaShop/prestashop.github.io/news/_posts/releases/2021-01-13-prestashop-1-7-7-1-maintenance-release.md

 ---

 PrestaShop 1.7.7.1 is now available.
-This maintenance release fixes 41 issues reported on version 1.7.7.0.
+This maintenance release fixes 41 regressions reported on version 1.7.7.0.

 ![1.7.7.1 is available!](/assets/images/2021/01/build_1.7.7.1.png)